 A felony conviction has more serious consequences on a person’s life than a misdemeanor conviction.
 An attorney with an in-depth knowledge of the legal system can work with their client to get charges reduced, or in some cases, dismissed.

 If you have been accused of committing an offense, it is imperative to retain the services of an experienced lawyer.
-At The Law Office of David A. Webster, P.A., our lawyers have 25 years of combined legal experience and can provide the counsel you need to work toward a favorable result in your case.
+At The Law Office of David A. Webster, P.A., our lawyers have over 30 years of combined legal experience and can provide the counsel you need to work toward a favorable result in your case.
 We will thoroughly review your circumstances and begin developing a legal defense that meets your specific needs.

 For legal counsel from a team dedicated to protecting your rights, call us at (407) 326-0650 or contact us online.